Smicer12/phase_3_project/README.md

 ***
 ### Data Understanding
-The dataset used in our project had the following columns/features
+The dataset used in our project had the following columns/features.
+Our initial data had 26707 rows and 37 columns

 `seasonal_vaccine` - Whether respondent received seasonal flu vaccine.( 0 = No; 1 = Yes)